TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 # Input data

 ## General information
 NeoFox requires two input files: a file with neoantigen candidates that derive from point mutation and a file with patient data.
-These files can be provided either in tabular format when using the the command lined or in JSON format when using the API.
+These files can be provided either in tabular format in JSON format.
 Of note, the neoantigen candidate file may contain additional user-specific input that will be kept during the annotation process.

 ## Tabular format
 ### File with neonatigen candidates
-We allow two different tabular formats of the neoantigen candidate file: in `model-file` or `candidate-file`format.
+We allow two different tabular formats of the neoantigen candidate file: `model-file` or `candidate-file` format.
 The neoantigen candidate input file must follow one of these designs.
 However, additional user-specific columns are allowed and will be kept during the annotation process.

 1. **model-file format**
    This is an dummy example of a table with neoantigen candidates in `model-file` format: